stat545ubc-2023/mda-raveenbadyal/MDA Milestone 2/mini-project-2.md

 pick 8, and explain whether the data is untidy or tidy.

 <!--------------------------- Start your work below --------------------------->

+1.  date_planted: This isn’t as tidy as can be for my needs because it is hard to use year as a variable.

+2.  species_name: I would say this is tidy because it is separate from the genus_name column, and it would allow the user to filter for a specific species or genus if needed.

+3.  tree_id: This seems tidy as each observation is given a tree id, which makes each row an observation.

+4.  root_barrier: This is tidy because it is a yes or no column containing a single variable.

+5.  std_street: This entry could be split into three columns to divide the cardinal direction, street name, and the type of street it is, whether its a Avenue, Street, or Road etc.

+6.  neighbourhood_name: This seems tidy because there is consistency between how each neighbourhood is specified as each neighbourhood has its own string.

+7.  curb: Thisseems tidy enough because there is a Yes or No only for this variable/column.

+8.  cultivar_name: This may not be tidy because the common_name also includes this data.
+The data in common_name can probably be split to avoid the double presence of the cultivar_name.

+Overall, the dataset is tidy, but it is untidy in some cases depending on the research question.
+Depending on the user’s needs, they can make the data more tidy if needed.
+Each row is an observation as there is a tree id for each entry.
+Each column is a variable, and each cell has value unless it is specified as NA where there is no record of that variable for that observation.
 <!----------------------------------------------------------------------------->

 ### 2.2 (4 points)